johnalison/WorkingPhilosophy/MomentoMori.md

 - **Attention:**

-   > Attention is a finite resource
+   > Attention is a finite resource.
-   > Is the bricks and mortar of our life
+   > Is the bricks and mortar of our life.
-   > Amazing how easily we let it be stolen from us
+   > Amazing how easily we let it be stolen from us.

 - Should live more as if you had been diagnosed with some terminal disease and were going to die soon.

-In fact we all have a terminal disease: “The cause of death is birth” and we don't know how much longer we have to live.
+   > In fact we all have a terminal disease: “The cause of death is
+     birth” and we don't know how much longer we have to live.

 - “You could leave life right now.
-Let that determine what you do and say and think” Markus Aurelius
+Let that determine what you do and say and think” - Markus Aurelius

-  Put everything that takes time or attention, costs money, or takes sacrifice through this filter.
+   > Put everything that takes time or attention, costs money, or
+     takes sacrifice through this filter.

 - Time is one think in negotiations or decision making that you can cant go back on.

-Cant undo.
+   > Cant undo.
 Time gives no mercy.
 No amount of negotiation can recover lost time. its gone when its gone.
 Time is one thing to pay attention to above all.
 How you use *your* time.

 - Ones whole life is a succession of moment after moment.
   > "Attention is the brick and mortar of our lives".
 Important to guard your time the respect it deserves.